sanjar-xolmatov/OmniMedia/README.md

 open a popup with album art, a draggable progress bar, playback controls, and a live audio visualizer.

+> **Status: In development.** This project is a work in progress.
+Features may
+> change or break between updates, and not everything is polished yet.
+Feedback,
+> bug reports, and feature ideas are very welcome.

 ## Overview

 ![](image_1.png)